Kanet1105/treb/README.md

 ```

 # Guides
-1. Clone the repository.
+1. Clone the repository:
 ```
 git clone https://github.com/kanet1105/treb
 ```

-2. Move into the directory.
+2. Move into the directory:
 ```
 cd crates/treb-gui
 ```

-3. Play with it and test it locally using `trunk`
+3. Play with it and test it locally using `trunk`:
 ```
 trunk serve
 ```